vberkaltun/mbedCore/readme.md

 | `mbed target --supported` | Shows all supported development boards by MbedOS. |
 | `mbed export --supported ides` | Shows all supported IDE by MbedOS. |
 | `mbed config --list` | Shows the configured settings for the current project. |

+### PowerShell Hotfix for The Linuc File Formats

+If you have got some restrictions for the Linux data types in your machine, you can fix this problem by using the PowerShell commands located in the root path.
+This problem especially occurs if you would like to push or fetch anything in your TortoiseSVN repository.
+The given data types are the most common data types for this problem:

+- `.gitattributes`
+- `.gitignore`
+- `.gitmodules`
+- `.mbed`
+- `.mbedignore`

+The solution is changing Linux bases data types to the Windows supported data types or the other way around.
+Before pushing anything to the repository, you may have to run the **`mbed_prefix_add.ps1`** PowerShell command.
+Then, a 'hukseflux' will be added all your relevant data types.
+For the opposite way around, just run **`mbed_prefix_remove.ps1`** in the root path.
+You can also change this prefix name by editing the **`.PS1`** file with an editor.

 ## Resources